jameshfisher/jameshfisher.com/_posts/2017-02-20-macos-assembly-hello-world.md

 ---
-title: "macOS assembly hello world"
+title: "How to write an assembly 'hello world' on macOS"
 ---

 I started with [this gist](https://gist.github.com/FiloSottile/7125822), creating this file: